Medicare Supplement Plan N: Coverage, Costs & Is It Worth It?

 Get personalized quotes from top-rated carriers

-Medicare Supplement Plan N is one of the most cost-effective Medigap options available — offering substantial gap coverage while keeping your monthly premiums noticeably lower than top-tier plans.
-But like any insurance decision, the devil is in the details.
+Medicare Supplement Plan N is one of the most cost-effective Medigap options available in 2026, offering substantial gap coverage while keeping your monthly premiums noticeably lower than top-tier plans like Plan G. National 2026 data shows Plan N premiums averaging roughly $30 to $50 less per month than Plan G, which has made it the second most popular Medigap choice for new enrollees who want strong protection without the higher price tag.

-In this guide, you'll learn exactly what Plan N covers (and what it doesn't), how it stacks up against Plan G, what the real-world cost difference looks like, and whether Plan N is the right fit for your health profile and budget.
+In this guide, you'll learn exactly what Plan N covers (and what it doesn't), how it compares head-to-head with Plan G using the latest 2026 premium data, what the real break-even calculation looks like, and whether Plan N is the right fit for your health profile and budget.
 Armed with this information, you'll be better positioned to make a confident, money-saving decision during your Medicare enrollment.

 Key Takeaways